browserengineering/book/book/forms.md

 On the web, there are two kinds of input areas: `<input>` elements, which are for short, one-line inputs, and `<textarea>` elements, which are for long, multi-line text.
-I'll implement `<input>` only, because because `<textarea>` has a lot of strange properties.[^sig-ws] Applications usually want input areas look the same as in other applications, so they use operating-system libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so our browser will be drawing input areas itself.
+I'll implement `<input>` only, because `<textarea>` has a lot of strange properties.[^sig-ws] Applications usually want input areas look the same as in other applications, so they use operating-system libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so our browser will be drawing input areas itself.

 [^sig-ws]: Whitespace inside a text area is significant, but text
     still wraps, an unsual combination.
-Plus, they are pretty similar to ordinary `<input>` elements in implementation.
+But ultimately the implementation is similar to `<input>` elements.
 [^ttk]: For Python's Tk library, that's possible with the `ttk` library.

 `<input>` elements are inline content, like text, laid out in lines.